 The S.R.O. program is a community policing approach practiced in a school environment.
 The school is the officer's beat and community.
 The exclusive focus on the physical and social territory of the school is an important aspect of the S.R.O. concept.
 Unlike officers who respond to school problems as a result of a 911 call by the principal, the S.R.O. knows the school's physical layout and is aware of who belongs on school property and who does not.
 The S.R.O. wears the police uniform and weapon while on duty in the school.

-School Resource Officers have three main functions: law enforcement officer, teacher, and advisor.
-First, as a law enforcement officer, the S.R.0 maintains a safe and secure school environment in which students feel safe to learn and teachers feel safe to teach.
+School Resource Officers have three main functions: law enforcement officer, teacher, and advisor / mentor.
+First, as a law enforcement officer, the S.R.O. maintains a safe and secure school environment in which students feel safe to learn and teachers feel safe to teach.
 Second, as a teacher, the S.R.O. conducts classroom presentations pertaining to law related topics and in doing so, informs students and promotes positive attitudes regarding the police role in society.
 Last, the S.R.O. acts as an advisor to students, parents, teachers, and staff on issues related to the law enforcement, substance abuse, delinquency, and other law related topics.
-The S.R.O. may talk with the students, parents, teachers, and staff about their problems and help them find possible solutions.
-When necessary, the S.R.O. may take referrals to appropriate social agencies for additional assistance.
+Students, pa rents, teachers, and staff can talk with the S.R.O. about problems and help find possible solutions.
+When necessary, the S.R.O. may make referrals to appropriate social agencies for additional assistance.